Jolbert Cabrera

-Jolbert Alexis Cabrera Ramírez (born December 8, 1972) is a Colombian former baseball player.
-Previously, he played in Major League Baseball for the Cleveland Indians (1998–2002), Los Angeles Dodgers (2002–2003), Seattle Mariners (2004), and Cincinnati Reds (2008).
-Cabrera hits and throws right-handed.
+Jolbert Alexis Cabrera Ramírez (born December 8, 1972) is a Colombian former professional baseball player.
+He played in Major League Baseball for the Cleveland Indians (1998–2002), Los Angeles Dodgers (2002–2003), Seattle Mariners (2004), and Cincinnati Reds (2008).
+Cabrera batted and threw right-handed.
 He is the older brother of former shortstop Orlando Cabrera.
 The two played together during the 1997 season while members of the Ottawa Lynx, the Montreal Expos Triple-A affiliate.